fcr3/aeolux/modeling/README.md

 (aeolux_yolov5) $ pip install -r requirements.txt
 ```

+## <a name="Results"></a>Results
+If you would like to see the results generated from our experiements, please navigate to `analysis/Results` to see the results that you should get when running the evaluation scripts using the models that we have provided (look at the prerequisites section in the README located at the root of the project).

 ## <a name="Extras"></a>Extras
 This section is for those who want to explore our repository and are maybe curious about the data we were working with.
 We used VinBigData as our dataset, but we also came across other datasets as well such as NIH and RSNA.
 For relevancy purposes, we are mainly showing the visualization and preprocessing that needed to be done for VinBigData.